jshyunbin/SRGL/README.md

 }
 ```

-Simple and easy to use graphic library.

 ## Usage

 **SRGL** is designed to be as simple and easy to use even for non-programmers.
-You could open an empty window with just
+You can open an empty window with just
 few lines of code!

-Render images on real-time.

 ## Features